RafeHatfield/yarl/PHASE5_TESTING_PLAN.md

 **Setup:**
 1. Start game with `--testing --start-level 25 --god-mode --reveal-map`
 2. Pick up Ruby Heart (triggers portal)
+3. **IMPORTANT:** Use god mode or prepare to die - this fight is EXTREME difficulty

 **Test Steps:**
 1. Enter the portal
 2. Verify confrontation menu appears
 3. Select "Give the heart to Zhyraxion"
-4. Verify **NO boss fight** occurs (or immediate transition to victory trigger)
+4. Verify Zhyraxion (Full Dragon) boss spawns: 200 HP, EXTREME difficulty
+5. Attempt to fight (or use god mode to verify fight mechanics)
+6. Defeat the boss (with god mode)
-5. Verify Ending 4 screen appears with dark red theme
+7. Verify Ending 4 screen appears with dark red theme
-6. Check story: "You give the heart to Zhyraxion.
-He is restored to full power and immediately attacks."
+8. Check story: "You gave the heart to Zhyraxion.
+He is fully restored and shows no mercy."

-**Expected:**
-- Simple choice → immediate consequence
-- No boss fight required (different from original spec if needed)
+**Expected Boss Stats:**
+- Name: Zhyraxion the Betrayed (Full Dragon Form)
+- HP: 200
+- Damage: 25-40
-- Dark/tragic theme
+- Defense: 15
+- Area attacks (AOE)
+- Designed to be nearly impossible (0.1% win rate)

 **Knowledge Required:** None
-**Pass Criteria:** Ending screen displays correctly
+**Pass Criteria:** Full Dragon boss spawns, has expected stats, fight is brutally difficult

 ---